Abiodun Agunbiade: Portugal

+Romania

-After spending one season at Naval in the Portuguese second league, Abiodun went to play for Romanian side, Național București, making his Liga I debut under coach Cosmin Olăroiu on 31 July 2004 in a 2–1 home win over FC Brașov.
-In the following round he scored his first goal in the league when he opened the score in a 4–1 away victory against Politehnica Timișoara.
-In the following season he scored two goals in two away wins over against Gloria Bistrița and Argeș Pitești, also reaching the Cupa României final where coach Cristiano Bergodi used him all the minutes in the 1–0 loss to Rapid București.
+Abiodun went to play for Romanian side, Național București, making his Liga I debut under coach Cosmin Olăroiu on 31 July 2004 in a 2–1 home win over FC Brașov.
+In the following round, he scored his first goal in the league when he opened the score in a 4–1 away victory against Politehnica Timișoara.
+In the following season, he scored two goals in two away wins over Gloria Bistrița and Argeș Pitești.
+The team also reached the 2006 Cupa României final where coach Cristiano Bergodi used him the entire match in the 1–0 loss to Rapid București.

 Between the summer of 2006 and February 2007, Abiodun and teammate Wayne Srhoj didn't play a single official game, as they claimed their contract with Național had run out at the end of the 2005–06 season.
 After seven months of controversial court hearings and delays, the final decision favored the players who then signed with Politehnica Timișoara.
-In his first season with Poli he reached the Cupa României final, being used all the minutes by coach Valentin Velcea in the 2–0 loss to Rapid București.
-In the following season he appeared regularly for the team, also scoring three goals in three league victories against Gloria Bistrița, Pandurii Târgu Jiu and in the West derby against UTA Arad.
-In his last season spent at Timișoara, the team finished runner-up in the league and in the Cupa României but this time coach Velcea did not use him in the final, also he made his first and only appearance in European competitions, playing in a 2–1 home loss to Partizan Belgrade from the 2008–09 UEFA Cup first round.
-In 2009 he signed with Internațional Curtea de Argeș where on 16 March 2010 he played his last Liga I match in a 2–1 away win over FC Brașov, having a total of 103 appearances with six goals scored in the competition.
+In his first season with Politehnica, he reached the 2007 Cupa României final, being used for the full 90 minutes by coach Valentin Velcea in the 2–0 loss to Rapid București.
+In the following season, Abiodun played regularly for the team, scoring three goals in three league victories against Gloria Bistrița, Pandurii Târgu Jiu and in the West derby against UTA Arad.
+In his last season spent with Politehnica, the team finished runner-up in the league and in the Cupa României, but this time coach Velcea did not use him in the final.
+He also made his only appearance in European competitions, playing in a 2–1 home loss to Partizan Belgrade in the 2008–09 UEFA Cup first round.
+In 2009, Abiodun signed with Internațional Curtea de Argeș where on 16 March 2010, he played his last Liga I match in a 2–1 away win over FC Brașov, having a total of 103 appearances with six goals scored in the competition.

+Late career

-In 2010 he went to play for Northern Cyprus side, Çetinkaya Türk with whom he won the Northern Cyprus Cup in 2011.
-Afterwards, Abiodun returned to Portugal, spending the last three seasons of his career in the third league, representing Merelinense and CD Celeirós.
+In 2010, Abiodun joined Northern Cyprus side, Çetinkaya Türk with whom he won the domestic cup in 2011.
+Afterwards, Abiodun returned to Portugal, concluding his career with three seasons spent in the third league at Merelinense and CD Celeirós.

 International career

-Abiodun played one friendly match for Nigeria on 16 November 2005 when coach Daniel Amokachi used him as a starter in a 3–0 loss against Romania.
+Abiodun played one friendly match for Nigeria on 16 November 2005, when coach Daniel Amokachi used him as a starter in a 3–0 loss to Romania.